Where to Stay in Rome: A Complete Guide (for First Timers)

 Here are some places to stay in Prati that caught our eye.

-Hotel Paolo II isn’t located in the heart of Prati, which is on the northern side of Vatican City, but is in a nice location just off of the southern end of Piazza San Pietro.
+Hotel Paolo II (Boutique Hotel – $$): While it isn’t located in the heart of Prati, which is on the northern side of Vatican City, it is in a nice location just off of the southern end of Piazza San Pietro.

 The upside is that it’s going to be a little quieter, the downside of the location is that it’s a little further from some of the bars, restaurants, and shopping elsewhere in Prati.